kmac/mindfulnotifier/README.md

 - `WAKE_LOCK`: Required by the underlying alarm service to wake up at the scheduled time
 - `USE_FULL_SCREEN_INTENT`: Required to show app in foreground from the reminder notification
 - `VIBRATE`: Required to vibrate during notifications
-- `READ_EXTERNAL_STORAGE`: Required for backup.
-Permission is requested upon first use.
-- `WRITE_EXTERNAL_STORAGE`: Required for backup.
-Permission is requested upon first use.

 ### Notes on Application Settings in Android